eqmvii/databody/README.md

 This is my first real hackathon!
 What could possibly go wrong!

-Current Status: The app's front-end skeletal architecture is roughed in, the database works, and you can register + login.
-Mostly.
+Current Status: First draft is almost done!

 Check blog.MD in the file list for more details of the process!